shaungrady/angular-http-etag/readme.md

         self.fullName = data._fullName
       })
       .error(function (data, status) {
-        // 304: 'Not Modified', etags matched
+        // 304: 'Not Modified'--Etag matched, cached data is fresh
         if (status != 304) alert('Request error')
       })
   })
 ```

+_Need more information on how ETags work?
+[Stack Overflow](http://stackoverflow.com/questions/499966/etag-vs-header-expires) has your back._

 ## Detailed Documentation